 Chateau Potensac has been in the hands of the Delon family for several generations.
 The grandfather of Jean Hubert Delon obtained the estate through marriage when he married into the Liquard family.
 From that time on, Chateau Potensac has been passed down from father to son.

 Chateau Potensac Vineyards, Terroir, Grapes, Winemaking

-The large, Potensac vineyard vineyard is planted to 46% Merlot, 35% Cabernet Sauvignon, 16% Cabernet Franc, 2% Carmenere and 1% Petit Verdot.
-This represent a major shift in the vineyard plantings which were previously planted to 60% Cabernet Sauvignon.
-The 84 hectare, Left Bank has a terroir that consists of gravel with patches of clay and limestone in the soil.
-Located only 6 kilometers north of Chateau Calon Segur, part of what makes the soils of Potensac unique is the limestone deposits, which in some parcels, is similar to what you find in St. Emilion, as well as other Right Bank appellations.
+The 60-hectare, Left Bank vineyard has a terroir that consists of gravel with patches of clay and limestone in the soil.
+Located only 6 kilometers north of Chateau Calon Segur, part of what makes the soils of Potensac unique is the limestone deposits, which in some parcels, are similar to what you find in St. Emilion, as well as other Right Bank appellations.

-The wines of Potensac are structured, firm and often display an austere quality, especially in their youth.
+The wines of Potensac are structured, firm, and often display an austere quality, especially in their youth.
 So it names age to soften.
-Chateau Potensac is the perfect wine for fans of old school, classic Bordeaux wine making.
+Chateau Potensac is the perfect wine for fans of old-school, classic Bordeaux winemaking.

 When to Drink Chateau Potensac, Anticipated Maturity, Decanting Time

 Chateau Potensac is not much fun to drink young, due to its tannins, and masculine style.
 The wine can be decanted for an average of 1-3 hours, give or take.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.